Roaldkamman/Portfolio_YahtzeeDice/README.md

 Fixed the id attribute of the #dice ID so that the navigation points to the correct section of the website.

 Commit to GitHub.
 Time for break.

+Tried building the new functionality interactive notepad but ran into an issue.
+Asked a more experienced friend for help.
+Here is a link to a video containing a detailed description of the issue: https://www.loom.com/share/c8171d2516cb4620a9d616ce31b6eed1

+Commit to GitHub since nothing has functionally changed in the app for a user.
+There is unfinished JS work in progress.